 Authors’ contributions

 Cohen is the first author.
 He had the original idea, wrote most of the paper and the code to produce the econometric analysis.
 He also coordinated the team.
 Li produced the required climate data.
 Lu helped on literature review, on coding the econometric analysis and on producing the tables.
 Schwarz helped on data coding and matching and created the projections.
-All authors copyedited the text.
+All authors contributed to the text.

 Acknowledgements

-For useful comments, we thank Doyne Farmer, David Hendry, Cameron Hepburn, Anant Jani, Francois Lafond and Rafael Perera.
+For useful comments, we thank Doyne Farmer, David Hendry, Cameron Hepburn, Francois Lafond and Rafael Perera.
 For technical IT assistance, we thank David Ford.
 For copyediting, we thank Jack Smith.

 REFERENCES